eXigentCoder/swagger-spec-express/README.md

 > compile()

 Returns nothing.
-Will gather together all your described app routes and compile them into a single document to be served up by your api.
-Can only be called once initialise has been called.
+Will gather together all your described app routes and compile them into a single document to be served up by your api when you call `json`.
+Can only be called once `initialise` has been called.
 Should only call this once you have completely finished describing your routes.
-Will throw an error if initialise wasn't called or if you don't yet have any routes defined or if there are certain errors in your metadata.
+Will throw an error if `initialise` wasn't called or if you don't yet have any routes defined or if there are certain errors in your metadata.

 ###Validate